miladpayandehh/IGDHRS/README.md

 # IGDHRS: An Intelligent Graph-based Deep Hybrid Recommender System

 This repository contains the official implementation of **IGDHRS**, a novel hybrid recommender system that integrates graph-based user similarity, a Deep Denoising Graph Convolutional Autoencoder (DDGCAE), and an automata-driven adaptive thresholding mechanism.
-IGDHRS effectively addresses key challenges in recommendation systems, such as **data sparsity** and the **cold-start problem**, by combining auxiliary user/item metadata with graph-derived structural features.
+IGDHRS effectively addresses key challenges in recommendation systems, such as **data sparsity** and the **cold-start**, by combining auxiliary user/item metadata with graph-derived structural features.

 ## 📖 Overview